rapid7/insightconnect-plugins/rapid7_insightvm/help.md

 #### Asset Vulnerability Solution

-This action returns the highest-superceding rollup solutions for a list of vulnerabilities on an asset..
+This action returns the highest-superceding rollup solutions for a list of vulnerabilities on an asset.

 ##### Input